philchuang/MvvmNotificationChainer/README.md

 Why would I want to use it?
 ---------------------------
+A common occurrence in MVVM development is having calculated properties on your ViewModel.
+Calculated properties are often put on the ViewModel in order to avoid putting that logic in the UI code, as well as provide convenient databinding.

 For example, let's say you have a ViewModel property *Cost* which is a calculated property that depends on properties *Quantity* and *Price*.
 Setting values on *Quantity* and *Price* will raise a `PropertyChanged` event for themselves, and also for *Cost*.

 Traditionally, the ViewModel properties would look like this: